petermyers/aws-lambda-stream-examples/example-encryption/README.md

 Take a look at the logs for the downstream listener lambda.
 Observe that the incoming value for the `testKey` attribute is encrypted on the event and then is decrypted before logging it out.

 Note the unit of work logged out.
-You can see the even both before and after decryption.
+You can see the event both before and after decryption.
 ```
 {
   pipeline: 'LoggerPipeline',